 But not all credit counseling agencies are the same.
 In fact, some members of the credit counseling industry generate profits for affiliates through their nonprofit counseling.
 To find reputable credit counseling agencies, consumers can take the following steps:

-Make sure the credit counseling agency is a member of a national organization like the National Federation for Credit Counseling or the Association of Independent Consumer Credit Counseling Agencies and has fulfilled state requirements for credit counseling.
+Make sure the credit counseling agency is a member of a national organization such as the National Federation for Credit Counseling or the National Foundation for Credit Counseling and has fulfilled state requirements for credit counseling.

 Ask if the credit counseling agency is accredited by a trustworthy third party.
 Talk to the Better Business Bureau, state attorney general and local consumer protection groups that make complaints against credit counseling agencies available to the public.
 A history of complaints should raise a red flag.